kannibalox/pyrosimple/docs/experimental.md

     *rTorrent* must support the `d.multicall.filtered` method, which requires vanilla version 0.9.8+, or rTorrent-PS 1.1+.

-If your rTorent supports `d.multicall.filtered`, rtcontrol can take advantage of it to return results faster.
-The option is controlled by the `-Q` flag in rtcontorl, or `fast_query` in the configuration file.
+If your rTorrent supports `d.multicall.filtered`, rtcontrol can take advantage of it to return results faster.
+The option is controlled by the `-Q` flag in rtcontrol, or `fast_query` in the configuration file.

 Level 1 is less aggressive and safe by definition (i.e. produces correct results in all cases, unless there's a bug), while ``-Q2`` is highly experimental and in some circumstances likely produces results that are too small or empty.